 Example summarized (with numbers for easy understanding):

-- Thanks to the leverage product (leverage 1:5) only a security deposit of 4,000$ is due
+- Thanks to the leveraged product (leverage 1:5) only a security deposit (margin) of $ 4,000 are due

 - Thanks to the leverage more shares could be bought and the profit is greater